 Jesse Benn, Lead TA

-Jesse is a third year Ph.D student and father of two who is from Colorado.
-His writing, a mix of column length opinion pieces and longer essays on subjects like white supremacy, US politics, culture, and society, have been featured in HuffPost, AlterNet, and Revolution News.
-His photographs and/or video have been used on local news, Backpacker Magazine, and promotional materials for W.L.
+Jesse has a partner, two kids, and a dog.
+The rest is incidental, but he’s also a Ph.D student who misses the mountains in Colorado.
+His writing, a mix of column length opinion pieces and longer essays/analysis, has been featured in HuffPost, AlterNet, and Revolution News.
+He’s reported on a range of things, from congressional campaigns to medical marijuana expos.
+His photographs and/or video have been used on local news programs, in Backpacker Magazine, and in promotional materials for W.L.
 Gore and Associates.
-More importantly, his video has been used in courtrooms to get charges wrongly brought against activists dismissed.